jchampemont/notedown/README.md

 - Meets some basic code quality requirements
 - Please do some basic unit testing on your code
-- Use current technology stack before introducing any new dependencie
+- Use current technology stack before introducing any new dependency
 - You accept your code to be licensed under the Apache License, Version 2.0
 - NoteDown should stay *KISS* : Keep It Simple, Stupid.